ShunSakurai/check_forbidden/README.md

 - Prepare the icon
 - Make the window re-sizable
 - Make the "Open files" dialog more useful
-- Display the export path and the file name candidate when typing / pasting the path into the Bilingual file field
 - Display the result within context
 - Display the memoQ segment ID in results

 ### Maybe later
-- Enable file addition by dragging
 - Add an ability to choose multiple bilingual files from different folders
 - Get rid of { brackets } in the bilingual file field
 - Add settings to specify the row of forbidden terms
 - Add settings to specify CSV delimiters
 - Add an ability to handle non-memoQ files
 - Support regex in forbidden term list
-- Make the path in the entry fields the initial path when pressing buttons
 - Create forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example

+### Unavailable
+- Add file by dragging.
+The drag and drop feature is hard to use in tkinter

 Please let me know if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v1.4.14, May 6, 2016
+- Exclude tags from searching
+- Display the export path and the file name candidate when typing / pasting the path into the Bilingual file field
+- Make the path in the entry fields the initial path when pressing buttons
+- * Create test cases and resolve some issues

 ### v1.4.10, May 1, 2016
 - Add a check box to select the exporting styles (Command Prompt only / CSV file)